← Back to research

 • Playbook ecosystem — Symphony feature lets users contribute to open source with AI assistance

-• Zero cost — Completely free and open-source under MIT license
+• Zero cost — Completely free and open-source under the AGPL-3.0 license

 Cautions

-• Solo developer project — Created by one person as a side project, limiting development velocity
+• Solo-led project — Created and primarily maintained by one person (with ~10 regular community contributors), limiting development velocity

 • Agent dependency — Requires separate installation of Claude Code, Codex, etc.